davept/react-formwork/readme.md

 ### `Formwork(component, formDefinition)`

-Use `formDefinition` to generate HTML form elements and associated onChange databind and onBlur validation events then pass an array of these form fields to `component`.
+`Formwork` uses `formDefinition` to generate HTML form elements and associated onChange databind and onBlur validation events then pass an array of these form fields to `component`.

 #### Arguments